-When you've decided that Shippensburg is the place for you our dedicated team can help you with the financial aid and dedicated veterans resource services you need to succeed.
-We're eternally grateful for your sacrifices and we're here to help you succeed at Shippensburg.
+When you've decided that Shippensburg University is the place for you, our dedicated team can help you with the financial aid and dedicated veterans resource services you need to succeed.
+We're eternally grateful for your sacrifices and we're here to help you succeed at Ship.

 Veterans that need to complete all necessary paperwork with the Veterans Affairs Coordinator for payment of the Montgomery GI Bill® Educational Assistance Benefits (MGIB) will need to know what chapter they are for enrollment.

 - Chapter 30: Active Duty Military (Basic Training is not classified as active duty)